srsanchezsol/Solda/README.md

 Author

-Created by an independent developer experimenting with AI-assisted game development.
+Created by an independent developer SrSanchez experimenting with AI-assisted game development.